 As the weather gets colder, the bounty of summer will begin disappearing from the markets.
 Soon we’ll be seeing more produce from South America.
 But that doesn’t mean you can’t still buy local produce for a few more months.

-But those in the Northern, Eastern and Midwestern states know nothing much grows November through March.
-That means a lot of what’s available at farmers markets will be fruits and vegetables that can be stored.
-Also available for a while will be late harvest vegetables, mostly root vegetables.
+But those in the Northern, Eastern, and Midwestern states know nothing much grows from November through March.
+That means a lot of what’s available at farmers’ markets will be fruits and vegetables that can be stored.
+Also available for a while will be late-harvest vegetables, mostly root vegetables.

-What follows are foods which should still be available in year-round farmers markets and in season in your supermarket.
-As an alternative, rather than buy fruits and vegetables from South America, look into using more frozen goods, which are packed at the peak of their seasons.
+What follows are foods that should still be available in year-round farmers’ markets and in season in your supermarket.
+As an alternative, rather than buying fruits and vegetables from South America, look into using more frozen goods, which are packed at the peak of their seasons.